Wear the red boots.

 I write because now I wear the red boots.

 Read more about my personal story on the about page, or jump right in to reading on the blog.
-If you’re interested in working with me, visit the editing and publishing pages.
+If you’re interested in working with me, visit this page.
 To keep up with me and my red boots, sign up for my email newsletter.